IvoVuk/Face-Mask-classification/README.md

 <img src="Prediction/FaceMask-Detection.gif" width="350">  |  <img src="Prediction/FaceMask-Detection2.gif" width="300">

--  Files contained in  "FaceMask_detect_video.zip" (avaliable for download [here](https://github.com/IvoVuk/Face-Mask-classification/blob/master/FaceMask_detect_video.zip))
+- Use "FaceMask_detect_video.py", copy trained model in root folder and run the code.

 ### :clap: Authors
 This project was designed as a final assignment after taking a two-semesters long Data Science course at the [Brainster Data Science Academy](https://brainster.co/).